JSON Functions

-These functions are not currently available in Postgres deployments.
+These functions aren't currently available in PostGres deployments.

 This function tests whether a string contains valid JSON.